Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Conclusion

 \section{Conclusion}

-In conclusion, we conducted a numerical study on the impact of initial conditions on the nonlinear interactions occurring during the propagation of a femtosecond optical pulse in a multimode fiber.
-By varying the transverse offset, waist, and tilt angle of the input Gaussian pulse-beam, we demonstrated that the energy distribution among the modes of the fiber can be effectively controlled.
+In conclusion, our study presents a comprehensive numerical analysis of the influence of experimentally accessible initial conditions on nonlinear interactions during the propagation of a femtosecond optical pulse in a multi-mode fiber.
+By adjusting the transverse offset, waist, and tilt angle of the input Gaussian pulse-beam, we demonstrated that the energy distribution among the modes at the entry of the fiber can be effectively controlled using experimentally accessible injection parameters.

-We numerically showed that by adjusting the injection parameters of the Gaussian pulse-beam, beam self-cleaning can be achieved in higher-order modes such as modes 2, 4, and 7.
-The higher the order of the targeted mode, the more difficult it is to achieve such a cleaning---in terms of the extremity of the initial conditions necessary and the competition with other modes upon propagation.
-Additionally, we examined the influence of the number of modes considered in the simulations, highlighting the trade-off between accuracy and computational efficiency.

-Furthermore, we demonstrated that considering an input pulse with space-time coupling provides an additional degree of freedom for controlling nonlinear propagation, as each mode exhibits distinct temporal profiles.
-Specifically, we considered spatial chirp which induces at the focal point of the beam a spatial transverse separation of the frequency components of the input pulse.
-With such a space-time coupling, we showed numerically that it can be used to tune beam self-cleaning by altering spectral evolution during propagation.
-Specifically, we showed that the spatial chirp could stabilize the beam cleaning at a shorter propagation distance while only mildly reducing the quality of said cleaning.
-Our findings open new avenues for the controlled manipulation of nonlinear dynamics in multimode fibers by leveraging a high-dimensional space of initial conditions.
+Furthermore, our numerical simulations revealed that these simple initial conditions enable the on-demand reshaping of a Gaussian beam into the spatial profiles of higher-order modes, specifically modes 2, 4, and 7 (LP$_{11}$, LP$_{21}$, and LP$_{31}$, respectively).
+We could envision, for example, a system for converting from one mode to another by considering two fibers that are aligned but with slightly offset centers.
+The Gaussian pulse-beam considered would be the fundamental mode emerging from the first fiber.
+This system would serve as an alternative to those based on the use of spatial light modulators, which are complex to use and result in significant losses.

+Additionally, we introduced a new degree of freedom by injecting a space-time coupled pulse.
+We focused on a relatively simple form of space-time coupling, known as spatial chirp, which allows different spatial modes to exhibit distinct temporal and spectral profiles.
+This significantly affects nonlinear modal energy transfer processes based on inter-modal four-wave mixing.
+Especially important in the case of spatial chirp and space-time coupled beams in general, is that they provide a path towards new dynamics not accessible simply by changing pulse energy (or duration).

+Our findings pave the way for advanced control of multi-mode nonlinear optical dynamics by exploiting a high-dimensional space of space-time initial conditions, especially those that are experimentally simple, offering promising avenues for future research and applications in the field.

 \begin{backmatter}

 \bmsection{Funding} Fonds De La Recherche Scientifique - FNRS.

 \bmsection{Disclosures} The authors declare no conflicts of interest.